Biorthogonal resource theory of genuine quantum superposition: Overview of the Current Framework

-which vanishes for superposition-free states given in Eq.~(\ref{Eq::SFreeState}).
-From now on, we'll call matrix \(\rho\) the \textit{conventional matrix representation} of \(\hat{\rho}\).
-However, its elements are not sufficient to calculate the trace of the operator, which reads
+which becomes zero for the superposition-free states given in Eq.~\eqref{Eq::SFreeState}.
+Hereafter, we will refer to the matrix \(\rho_{N\!O}\) as the nonorthogonal matrix representation of \(\hat{\rho}\).
+However, the diagonal elements of this matrix are not sufficient to calculate the trace of the operator.
+This becomes apparent when \eqref{Eq::Trace::Closed} is rewritten as